papillons for sale, papillon dogs

 This is a straight-back shot of the crates we have mounted.
 Same concept as in the house, with puppy crates above.

-This is the crate setup we had in the motorhome.
+This is the crate setup we had in an earlier motorhome.
 We removed a large sofa and installed a stack of crates.
 There is an "Ex-Pen" play area for puppies.
 We put a small litter pan there and they go into the brown crates to sleep at night.There is a door cut into the crates on the sides.

 Looking back, this is a picture of our Arkansas yard, where we used to live.